It usually indicates that there is a misalignment between the two eyes.

 The red glass and double Maddox subjective tests allow the patient to articulate the relative positions of the disparate images.

-By placing a red lens in front of one eye, the locations of the two disparate and differently colored images can be described in the nine cardinal gaze positions and in the tilt of the head towards the right and left shoulder.
+By placing a red lens in front of one eye, the locations of the two disparate and differently colored images can be described in the nine cardinal gaze positions and the tilt of the head towards the right and left shoulder.

 The Maddox double rod test, a variation of the red glass test, uses a red and white Maddox lens to document torsional diplopia in a patient with suspected superior or inferior oblique muscle weakness.